Furnal-Equinox/virtual.furnalequinox.com/README.md

 : Cleans the build output from the above script.

 `yarn run-pa11y`
 : Runs the `pa11yRunner.hs` script, which runs pa11y over the website.
+⚠️ ***When you first run this script, your computer may take a while to download the Haskell compiler and the script's dependencies.***

 `yarn clean-all`
 : Runs `yarn clean` and `yarn netlify-functions-clean`.